AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 ## Labels

-Some elements have [labels](../../Common_Settings/Labels) – special text or image components, defined as instances of {api:anychart.core.ui.LabelsFactory}anychart.core.ui.LabelsFactory{api}.
+Some elements have [labels](../../Common_Settings/Labels) – special text or image components, which are defined as instances of the {api:anychart.core.ui.LabelsFactory}anychart.core.ui.LabelsFactory{api} class.

 Labels are supported by the following elements of the **Project** chart: